-The overall trend of an increased usage of mobile devices (phones and tablets) translated into an increased threat* on mobile devices, as can be seen with iOS and Android being used by 53% of the infected users.
+The overall trend of an increased usage of mobile devices (phones and tablets) translated into higher relative infection rates on mobile devices, as can be seen with iOS and Android being used by 53% of the infected users.

 - When looking at the Operating System as used by infected* users, the two-main used OS’s are iOS and Windows 10.